 If superstar athletes place such a high priority on sleep because of the performance boost it gives, shouldn't we as well?

-Here's how you can optimize your sleep as you head into the New Year.
+Here's how you can optimize your sleep in 2020.

 There are Two Key Components for Optimizing Sleep: